McGill University: McGill College

 James McGill was born in Glasgow, Scotland, on October 6, 1744.
 He was a successful merchant in Quebec, having matriculated into the University of Glasgow in 1756.
 Soon afterwards, McGill left for North America to explore the business opportunities there, especially in the fur trade.
 McGill was also a slave owner, and the McGill household enslaved at least five Black and Indigenous people.
-Between 1811 and 1813, he drew up a will leaving his "Burnside estate", a 19 ha tract of rural land and 10,000 pounds to the Royal Institution for the Advancement of Learning.
+Between 1811 and 1813, he drew up a will leaving his "Burnside estate", a 19 ha tract of rural land and £10,000 to the Royal Institution for the Advancement of Learning.

 As a condition of the bequest, the land and funds had to be used for the establishment of a "University or College, for the purposes of Education and the Advancement of Learning in the said Province."
 The will specified a private, constituent college bearing his name would have to be established within ten years of his death; otherwise, the bequest would revert to the heirs of his wife.

 On March 31, 1821, after protracted legal battles with the Desrivières family (the heirs of his wife), McGill College received a royal charter from King George IV.
 The charter provided the college should be deemed and taken as a University, with the power of conferring degrees.
 The third Lord Bishop of Quebec, The Right Reverend George Mountain, (DCL, Oxford) was appointed the first principal of McGill College and a professor of divinity.
 He is also responsible for the creation of Bishop's University in 1843 and Bishop's College School in 1836 in the Eastern Townships.